-Beginning in March 2020 and continuing through the first quarter of 2022, the ongoing COVID-19 pandemic has reduced patient access to clinician offices for in-person testing and reduced access by our sales force for in-office sales calls, which has resulted in a reduced volume of billable samples received relative to our pre-pandemic expectations.
+Beginning in March 2020 and continuing through the second quarter of 2022, the ongoing COVID-19 pandemic has reduced patient access to clinician offices for in-person testing and reduced access by our sales force for in-office sales calls, which has resulted in a reduced volume of billable samples received relative to our pre-pandemic expectations.
 April 2020 billable sample volume was down by approximately 80%, commensurate with the closure of dermatology offices, compared to the average monthly billable sample volume for the two months preceding the beginning of the COVID-19 stay-at-home orders.
-Despite the downturn in billable samples in April 2020, we saw a stabilization of billable sample volume throughout the rest of the second quarter of 2020 and through the first quarter of 2022 as various states and dermatology offices reopened throughout the country.
+Despite the downturn in billable samples in April 2020, we saw a stabilization of billable sample volume throughout the rest of the second quarter of 2020 and through the second quarter of 2022 as various states and dermatology offices reopened throughout the country.
 Despite not all dermatology practices returning to full operations, billable sample volume first exceeded pre-pandemic levels in July 2020.
-Billable sample volume for the three months ended March 31, 2022 was 22% higher compared to billable sample volume for the three months ended December 31, 2021.
-Billable sample volumes for the three months ended March 31, 2022 was 53% higher than billable sample volume for the three months ended March 31, 2021.
+Billable sample volume for the three months ended June 30, 2022 was 56% higher than billable sample volume for the three months ended June 30, 2021.
+Billable sample volume for the three months ended June 30, 2021 was 56% higher than billable sample volume for the three months ended June 30, 2021.
 Billable sample volumes could again be negatively impacted by the ongoing COVID-19 pandemic, including as a result of any resurgence of the virus or its variants.

 In April 2020, we made available a remote telemedicine collection option for the DMT.
-Using the remote telemedicine collection option, a clinician can choose to assess the patient's skin and suspicious lesion(s) via a teledermatology telemedicine appointment and, if indicated, submit a patient-specific order to DermTech for the DMT.
+Using the remote telemedicine collection option, a clinician can choose to assess the patient's skin and suspicious lesion(s) via a telemedicine appointment and, if indicated, submit a patient-specific order to DermTech for the DMT.
 In this case, a Smart Sticker Collection Kit is then mailed to the patient directly.
 During a follow-up telemedicine appointment, a clinician instructs and supervises the patient to collect their sample with the Smart Sticker.
 The patient then returns the collected sample(s) back to DermTech via a pre-labeled shipping envelope for analysis.
 Test results are made available to the ordering clinician within a few days.

 In July 2021, we launched another telemedicine option available to patients through the DermTech Connect mobile application, where permitted by law and consistent with applicable standards of care and practice guidelines.
 DermTech Connect enables a user to take a picture of a suspicious lesion with their phone and submit the picture to an independent clinician to assess the lesion.
-As of the date of this report, DermTech Connect is only available to patients of clinicians subscribed to DermTech Connect in 44 states and remains limited in operations.
+As of the date of this report, DermTech Connect is available to patients of clinicians subscribed to DermTech Connect in 44 states.
 Subscribing clinicians utilizing DermTech Connect charge a pre-determined amount for the patient services and no claims are submitted for reimbursement of the clinical telemedicine services.
 These subscribing clinicians pay DermTech a fixed amount for use of the DermTech Connect platform.
-The clinician can also determine, if they deem it medically necessary, to order the DMT, in which case a Smart Sticker Collection Kit is mailed to the patient, followed by at-home self-collection with remote virtual supervision by a DermTech patient liaison.
-Many state laws and regulations impose various requirements on the practice of telemedicine, the regulatory landscape is evolving and DermTech Connect is not, and may not become, available in all states.
+The clinician can also determine, if they deem it medically necessary, to order the DMT, in which case a Smart Sticker Collection Kit is mailed to the patient, followed by at-home self-collection with remote virtual supervision by a DermTech Connect is not, and may not become, available in all states.
 The telemedicine market is relatively new and unproven, especially within dermatology, and it is uncertain whether the telemedicine options for the DMT will achieve and sustain high levels of demand, consumer acceptance and market adoption, as well as face challenges in the regulatory landscape, which is complex and evolving.